It is 39 years since the Falklands War ended, but many who were there likely remember it as if it were yesterday.

 As they struggled forward, Argentine resistance got stiffer.
 It turned out that the enemy were a lot more numerous than had been previously estimated.
 Even worse, as the sun rose, Lt Col Jones knew his men below would be out in the open and exposed to enemy fire.
 He charged an isolated position up the hill in front of him but was shot dead.
 One of two Scout helicopters bringing up ammunition and evacuating casualties was also shot down by an Argentine jet.

 Thankfully for the PARAs, one helicopter not shot down was that ferrying Major Chris Keeble from battalion HQ in the rear.
 He had been second in command and would now take over from Jones.

 2 PARA was struggling because the position they were attacking was so easily defensible, layered with multiple trenches and bunkers situated across a narrow isthmus that made flanking difficult or impossible.
-Still, if some key positions were taken out with heavy fire, it might free up more space for manoeuvre, as B Company Commander Major John Crosland recalled:
+Still, if some key positions were taken out with heavy fire, it might free up more space for manoeuvre, as Fremont-Barnes quotes B Company Commander Major John Crosland recalling: